magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-35847-magento-patch-company-user-form-not-working.md

 The MDVA-35847 Magento patch solves the issue of the Company User form is not working and returns a 500 error on the frontend.

-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.19 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.19 is installed.
 The patch ID is MDVA-35847.
 Please note that the issue is scheduled to be fixed in Magento version 2.4.3.

 ## Affected products and versions